Interoperability & Network

 Container Image

-The DSH Portal is available as a Docker image containing all required dependencies including:
+Kadeck is available as a Docker image containing all required dependencies including:

 - Java Runtime Environment